BernH4/curriculum/ruby_programming/computer_science/project_data_structures_algorithms.md

   10. Write a `#balanced?` method which checks if the tree is balanced.
 A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.

-  11. Write a `#rebalance` method which rebalances an unbalanced tree. **Tip:** You'll want to create a level-order array of the tree before passing the array back into the `#build_tree` method.
+  11. Write a `#rebalance` method which rebalances an unbalanced tree. **Tip:** You'll want to create a inorder array of the tree before passing the array back into the `#build_tree` method.

   12. Write a simple driver script that does the following: